locationtech/geomesa/docs/user/datastores/index_config.rst

 #. ``rewrite`` is called repeatedly
 #.
 The instance is cleaned up via the ``close`` method

+Interceptors will be invoked in the order they are declared in the user data.

 .. _stat_attribute_config:

 Configuring Cached Statistics